 Accommodations and Meals:

 The accommodations at Tarpon Cay Lodge are comfortable, bright, and enriched with traditional Mexican decor.
-With the ocean at its doorstep, the sea breeze and beautiful scenery refreshes the spirit after a long day of fighting Tarpon.
-A spacious lounge provides dining areas, comfortable seating for relaxing, and a nice workspace for fly tying or working on tackle at the day's end.
+With the ocean at its doorstep, the sea breeze and beautiful scenery refresh the spirit after a long day of fighting Tarpon.
+A spacious lounge provides dining areas, comfortable seating for relaxing, and a nice workspace for fly tying or working on your tackle at the day's end.
 As you venture upstairs, you will find spacious guest rooms equipped with air-conditioning, fans, and a full private bath with shower.
 Rooms are bright with a nice ocean view.
 There is a housekeeping service that cleans the room and replaces linens, towels, bottled drinking water, cups, and bar soap each day.
 A unique feature of the lodge is a nice rooftop balcony.
-It provides a splendid 360 degree view of the charming area surrounding the lodge - perfect for after-dinner relaxation.
+It provides a splendid 360-degree view of the charming area surrounding the lodge - perfect for after-dinner relaxation.